zerozrn/draggable-picture/README.md

 # draggable-picture
-You can drag a picture in an element
+You can drag a picture in an element,like div.